 Shenna (Black/African American; pronouns: she/her/hers) joined NRCDV as the Director of Policy in 2021.
 In this role she provides policy vision and expertise across NRCDV areas of focus and social justice issues impacting survivors of domestic violence.
 Shenna has been a social justice advocate for over 15 years with most of her work being in the gender-based violence movement.
 She has used both her lived experience as a child witness survivor of domestic violence and professional experience, to lead efforts that engage and mobilize communities, stakeholders, and lawmakers in addressing the intersecting issues of domestic violence, homelessness, racism, and oppression.
 During her time as the Director of Policy and Community Engagement at the Georgia Coalition Against Domestic Violence (GCADAV), Shenna led capacity building technical assistance efforts to culturally specific community based organizations, efforts to strengthen collaborations between community-based and mainstream dv programs, worked with system partners to strengthen service provision and housing advocacy for survivors and people experiencing homelessness in HUD housing programs, provided training and support to systems on addressing systemic racism and building equitable response systems, and advocated for responsive public policies that met dv survivors needs.
 Shenna continued many of these efforts during her time with Collaborative Solutions Inc. where she provided technical assistance to communities’ implementing HUD and homeless system programs.

-Ivonne Ortiz, Interim Vice President of Programs, Prevention and Social Change
+Ivonne Ortiz, (She, her, ella) Vice President of Programs, Prevention and Social Change

 Cassandra Aho, Manager of Program Innovation